link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 effectively providing each application with what appears to be its own operating system.
 This greatly mitigates many problems that can arise when a process is under attack or misbehaves.

-Compared to virtual machines, containers are not *completely* isolated because they still share the host system's kernel.
+Compared to virtual machines, containers are **not completely isolated** because they still share the host system's kernel.
-Misconfigured containers can potentially be compromised in ways that could allow an attacker to affect the host system:
+Misconfigured containers can potentially be compromised in ways that could allow an attacker to affect the host system, such as:

 - **Mapping the host's root user to a container's user**:
 If the root user inside a container is mapped directly to the root user on the host, a compromise of the container's root could grant an attacker full access to the host kernel and the entire server.
 - **Mounting sensitive host folders into a container**:
-Through bind mounting, if a sensitive host directory (e.g., `/etc/passwd`, `/var/run/docker.sock`) is made accessible inside a container without proper restrictions, an attacker gaining control of the container could maliciously access or modify data on the host.
+Through bind mounting, if a sensitive host directory (e.g., `/etc/passwd`) is made accessible inside a container without proper restrictions, an attacker gaining control of the container could maliciously access or modify data on the host.